Modern mobile home with benches and potted plants outside.

 3. Allstate

-Allstate provides numerous insurance types and has around 16 million customers in the United States.
+Allstate provides numerous insurance types.
 The company offers detailed policies for mobile home insurance and special discounts.

 Pros

-• Unique riders, like musical instruments and electronic data recovery.
+• Unique riders, such as musical instruments and electronic data recovery

 Cons

-• You’ll need to add riders for outdoor items and landscaping.
+• The need to add riders for outdoor items and landscaping

 4. American Family Insurance

 American Family Insurance is a seasoned company offering homeowners, renters and mobile home insurance.
-The company offers numerous unique perks to stand out from its competition, catering to mobile homeowners’ needs.
+The company provides numerous unique perks to stand out from its competition, catering to the needs of those who own a mobile home.

 Pros

-• The Diminishing Deductible perk reduces your deductible by $100 when you renew your policy.
-You can reduce your deductible by up to $500 this way.
+• The Diminishing Deductible perk that reduces your deductible by $100 when you renew your policy (You can reduce your deductible by up to $500 this way.)

-• The Matching Siding Endorsement perk prevents awkward repairs for vinyl and metal siding.
+• The Matching Siding Endorsement perk that prevents awkward repairs for vinyl and metal siding

-• The Trip Collision Coverage perk protects the home if you transport it.
+• The Trip Collision Coverage perk, which protects the home if you transport it

-• You can acquire estimates for purchasing a mobile home on the website.
+• Being able to acquire estimates for purchasing a mobile home on the website

 Cons

-• Making a claim resets your deductible, meaning you’ll have to build the diminishing deductible discount again over 5 years.
+• Your deductible being reset when making a claim, which means having to build the diminishing deductible discount again over 5 years

 5. State Farm